25prabhu10/notes/docs/Languages/C-Sharp/Logging.md

     }
   ```

 - Configure `appsettings.json`: The Logging configuration specified in appsettings.json overrides any call to SetMinimumLevel.
-So either remove "Default": or adjust it correctly to your needs.
+So either remove "Default": or adjust it correctly to your needs

   ```json
   {